JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 ![ ](.tutorial/add-bgm-control-2.png)

 And thats it!

+### How to Upgrade to Text Mesh Pro?

+Both Unity and VRChat SDK encourages to use TextMeshPro (TMPro) instead of legacy Text components for all UIs in your scene for readability and aesthetics in VR.
+To upgrade VizVid to use TMPro instead of legacy Text, starting from v1.0.32, you can do the following:

+1. Select the outermost UI game objects of VizVid you want to migrate, such as Default UI, Overlay Control, Re-Sync Button.
+2. Select `Tools > VizVid > Migrate TMPro Components` in menu, the script will do the thing.
+3. That's it!

+Please note this only applies to currently what you have on the scene, if the player is upgraded in the future and new UI components are added, or you have added/replaced any UIs of the player afterwards, you will have to do this again.

+If you want to test the player within Unity Editor but find out all non-English text become tofu after migration, you may refer to this article: [TextMeshPro in VRChat](https://hai-vr.notion.site/TextMeshPro-in-VRChat-91561782adea47a78569cec641fd5ee9#88dd13b80e4d4caeafc00f26b4aa2ae1).

 ## Details in the Bundle
 In the prefab, it should look like this in hierarchy: